 To download the JDBC driver, visit the Oracle JDBC and UCP Downloads page, and click on the link for your Oracle Database version.
-Download the ojdbc6. jar file.
+Download the ojdbc6.jar file (or ojdbc8.jar, for Oracle Database 12.2).

-2. Copy the Oracle JDBC JAR file to /usr/share/java/oracle-connector-java.jar.The Cloudera Manager databases and the Hive Mestastore database use this shared file.
+2. Copy the Oracle JDBC JAR file to /usr/share/java/oracle-connector-java.jar.
+The Cloudera Manager databases and the Hive Mestastore database use this shared file.
 For example: